eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : Used when a JVMTI agent is installed that might modify bytecode at run time.
 If you do not specify this suboption and a bytecode modification agent is installed, classes are safely shared with an extra performance cost.
 The `<modified context>` is a descriptor that is chosen by the user; for example, *myModification1*.
 This option partitions the cache so that only VMs that are using context *myModification1* can share the same classes.
 So if, for example, you run an application with a modification context and then run it again with a different modification context, all classes are stored twice in the cache.

-: For more information, see <i class="fa fa-external-link" aria-hidden="true"></i> [Dealing with runtime bytecode modification](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_runtime_bytecode_mod.html).
+: For more information, see [Dealing with runtime bytecode modification](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_runtime_bytecode_mod.html).

-: If you are migrating from IBM<sup>&reg;</sup> SDK, Java Technology Edition, Version 7, or earlier releases, you must set [`-Xshareclasses:disableBCI`](#disablebci) when you use this option to retain the same behavior.
+: If you are migrating from IBM&reg; SDK, Java Technology Edition, Version 7, or earlier releases, you must set [`-Xshareclasses:disableBCI`](#disablebci) when you use this option to retain the same behavior.

 ### `name`